Good to know

 - Lowa’s exclusive DuraPU with Supination Pronation Support (SPS) System provides comfort and maintains a controlled rotation of the foot.
 It helps promote proper gait and stance to prevent injuries.
 Adding up to the features of this boot are the Climate Control Footbed which helps keep the freshness of the foot and a 5mm, full-length, hard, nylon stabilizer which renders support.

-The Tibet GTX is offered in standard sizes for both men and women.
-The men’s version comes in medium and wide widths.
-Lowa has utilized the S and WXL lasts to accommodate a broader range of foot shapes and sizes.
+The Tibet GTX is offered to men and women.
+Lowa uses the S and WXL lasts to accommodate a broader range of foot shapes and sizes.
 The S last has a narrow ball area and suits a lower-volume, narrower forefoot.
-Alternatively, the WXL last has an expanded toe area that allows for more volume in the instep.
+On the other hand, the WXL last has an expanded toe area that allows for more volume in the instep.

 To facilitate customization of fit, Lowa included their exclusive 2-Zone-Lacing and I-Lock in the Tibet GTX.
 2-Zone-Lacing permits individualized fit on the forefoot and the upper while the I-Lock system, a cam lace loop, is positioned at the top of the foot.
 It holds the laces firmly to allow wearers customize their shaft lacing.
 The hook clip can be pushed upwards to release the clamp that loosens the instep lacing.
 This boot also has open and close hooks, plus additional roller eyelets to get the user's desired fit.